Economic and Political Overview

 Hungary is a multi-party democracy largely divided between the conservative right and opposition.
 The three main parties/coalitions at the latest election were:

-- Fidesz-Hungarian Civic Alliance (Fidesz): centre-right, nationalist, socially conservative, most popular party across all legislative districts.
+- Fidesz-Hungarian Civic Alliance (Fidesz): centre-right, nationalist, socially conservative, the most popular party across all legislative districts.
 It currently holds a majority in the National Assembly with 135 seats and has maintained control of the presidency since 2010.
 Furthermore, it has supported the election of every president since 2000

 - United for Hungary: a big tent coalition formed by the following parties: Hungarian Socialist Party, Democratic Coalition, Movement for a Better Hungary (Jobbik), LMP – Hungary's Green Party, Dialogue for Hungary and the Momentum Movement